 Step 4: Scent In the Field

 While the hunting clothing system discussed above will keep you well-hidden from a deer’s nose, you might also want to practice in the field scent techniques.
 This does not only apply to scent eliminating products like the previously stated scent wipes but also includes field sprays.
-The Code Blue D/Code Field Spray will apply one final insurance that you and your hunting gear are scent free.
+The Swirling Wind Scent Elimination Spray will apply one final insurance that you and your hunting gear are scent free.

 On the other hand, one other key component might be to use the deer’s nose to your advantage.
 With human odor now eliminated, it might just be time to introduce deer odor.
 If you really want to pull a buck in on a string, try combining the best deer hunting clothing with some attractant scents.
 Deer scents can be either hung on a scent wick on a tree branch or drug along your entry trail.
 When a mature buck smells this estrous doe in the area and doesn’t detect any human scent, that’s a winning situation.
 During the early season, one critical scent could be the use of a mock scrape starter.
 By utilizing a mock scrape, you might be able to create just enough interest to sway a buck away from his typical pattern.

 The early season is an exciting time for you, but it can also be a difficult one.
 A deer’s nose is your biggest enemy in this hot and humid weather.
 Take notice and employ these hunting clothing and scent control tips.
-This triple threat and 4 step process utilizing Drake Non-Typical™ clothing, Code Blue scent eliminating products, and Scent Crusher® deodorizing tools can and will eliminate your human odor.
+This triple threat and 4 step process utilizing Drake Non-Typical™ clothing, Bone Collector scent-eliminating products, and Scent Crusher® deodorizing tools can and will eliminate your human odor.
 We are relying on these products this year and upgrading our scent control techniques.
 Should you do the same?